All Episodes

 I haven't.

-It's to me striking.
+It's, to me, striking.

-And yet the Republicans, see people talking about a wave election?
+And yet the Republicans, when people talk about a wave election, how is that going to happen?

 Is that what the thinking is?

-Because they're going to be attacked as racist or criticizing Obama, which means racist.
+Is that they are so afraid of presenting any alternative agenda because they're going to be attacked as racist or criticizing Obama, which means racist.

-Are they so PTSD'd that they are even wary of presenting an alternative, offering a contrast, of spelling out their own agenda and what they stand for and what it will mean for the country if Republicans win the Senate?
+Are they so PTSD'd that they are even wary of presenting an alternative, offering a contrast of spelling out their own agenda and what they stand for and what it will mean for the country if Republicans win the Senate?

 Have you seen anything that says how it's going to change?